Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Introduction

-We evaluate the resulting framework --- which we refer to as \emph{Perceive with Confidence} (\pwc) --- with experiments in simulation and hardware on the Unitree Go1 quadruped navigating in indoor environments with objects that are unseen during calibration (Figure~\ref{fig:processDiagram}).
-These experiments validate the ability of \pwc to provide end-to-end statistical assurances on safety, while also providing up to $40\%$ increase in safety with only modest reductions in task completion rates compared to baselines that use the pre-trained perception model directly, fine-tune it on the calibration dataset, or utilize conformal prediction for uncertainty quantification but do not account for closed-loop distribution shift.
+Our proposed framework, \emph{Perceive with Confidence} (\pwc), is amenable to different types of perception systems, e.g., bounding-box prediction perception systems and scene-completion perception systems.
+A preliminary version of this work, which was presented at the Conference on Robot Learning~\citep{dixit2024perceive}, focused on the calibration of bounding-box predictions from onboard robot perception systems.
+In the preliminary version, we demonstrate the end-to-end safety guarantees provided by \pwc in simulated and hardware experiments on the Unitree Go1 quadruped navigating in indoor environments with objects that are unseen during calibration (Figure~\ref{fig:processDiagram}), where \pwc achieves up to $40\%$ increase in safety with only modest reductions in task completion rates compared to baselines that use the pre-trained perception model directly, fine-tune it on the calibration dataset, or utilize conformal prediction for uncertainty quantification but do not account for closed-loop distribution shift.

+However, bounding boxes lack the high level of expressiveness required for high-accuracy occupancy predictions in environments with complex geometry.
+In this work, we extend \pwc to perception systems that predict 3D occupancy maps, providing higher-fidelity scene representations for robot planning and navigation.
+Specifically, in this paper, we derive procedures for calibrating unsigned distance functions predicted by scene-completion models to safely decompose a robot's environment into free and occupied space.
+We call the resulting method \pwc-NU-MCC, based on the scene-completion model used in this work, NU-MCC~\citep{lionar2023nu}.
+In addition, we present simulated experiments on a quadruped robot, demonstrating that \pwc-NU-MCC outperforms the calibrated bounding-box predictor, improving the goal-reaching rate by $46\%$, particularly in scenes with intricate geometry (Section~\ref{sec:numcc}).
+Further, we present additional quadruped robot experiments, achieving faster navigation with the robot moving more than three times faster compared to our original experiments (Section~\ref{sec:fast-robot}).

+The rest of the paper is organized as follows: we first review relevant literature in~\Cref{sec:related work}.
+In \Cref{sec:problem formulation}, we formulate the problem of rigorous calibration of perception systems with safety guarantees.
+In \Cref{sec:CP}, we provide a brief introduction to conformal prediction.
+Next, we discuss the offline calibration of perception systems in \Cref{sec:approach-calibration} followed by a discussion of the online perception and planning procedure \Cref{sec:approach-planning}.
+We present simulated and hardware experiments on a quadruped robot in \Cref{sec:simulations,sec:hardware}, respectively.
+We conclude in \Cref{sec:conclusion} and provide additional discussion, including simulations and hardware results, in the Appendix.